Visit the NISD COVID-19 information page for a complete list of COVID-19 vaccine clinics.

-A word from the nurse
+A Word from the Nurse

 Illness at School

-Absence due to illness
+Absence Due to Illness

-- Parents are encouraged to schedule the administration of a student’s medication in such a manner that medication required at school is kept to a minimum.
+Parents are encouraged to schedule the administration of a student’s medication in such a manner that medication required at school is kept to a minimum.

 - The administration of non-prescription medication is normally not permitted, but may be authorized by the principal under either of the following conditions:

-- The medication is ordered in writing by the child’s physician, accompanied by a written request from the parent/guardian and brought in an un-opened, original manufacturer’s package.
+- The medication is ordered in writing by the child’s physician, accompanied by a written request from the parent/guardian and brought in an unopened, original manufacturer’s package.

-- All medication should be delivered to the clinic or to the school office by an adult.
-If this is not possible, and the medication is sent to school via the child, the parents must remember that they are responsible for the medication until the medication is delivered to a school district employee in the office.
+- All medication should be delivered to the clinic or school office by an adult.
+If the medication is sent to school with the child, the parent/guardian must remember that they are responsible for the medication until it is delivered to a school district employee in the office.